jdimauro/witch-lights/notes/2018-06-27 work diary - mystery crash.md

 Now, at this point we're executing the main `loop()` function for the first time, and here we see something interesting.
 The total amount of RAM used and the guess at free RAM no longer add up.
 What gives?

 Well, what happens here is that memory in the *heap*, the dynamic RAM reported up top, has been freed up, but because more stuff is sitting on "top" of it in memory address space, the memory isn't really actually free to be used.
-The
+The C function that reads a memory space and reports back on free blocks doesn't know that, however.
+So that's why we can't really rely that much on the "free mem" guess.

+The numbers to watch are Dynamic RAM (the "heap") and the Stack, which are memory addresses on opposite sides of the big contiguous memory space.
+Generally, when you run into a memory issue on an Arduino, it's because you've been writing new stuff onto the end of the heap, and it collides with the stack.
+That's not happening here.

 		Dynamic ram used: 1380
 		Program static ram used 7404